Singing Your Truth

-“When my students do a character study, we sing in different languages, we analyze poetry, and we have to get into the deep psychology of the characters,” says Mather, a veteran singer and choreographer who has been an adjunct faculty member at Elmhurst College for 24 years.
+“When my students do a character study, we sing in different languages, we analyze poetry, and we have to get into the deep psychology of the characters,” says Mather, a veteran singer and choreographer who has been an adjunct faculty member at Elmhurst University for 24 years.
 “We get into different cultures, the range of emotions, and sometimes that can tap into some very real places.”

 Part of her approach is to learn all she can about her students, and get them “to think holistically about who they are.”

 “It’s about much more than singing,” she says.
 “It’s about speaking your truth, and using your craft to find your voice.”